chrox/RealTimeElectrophy/README.txt

     - '['/']' adjust grating temporal frequency
     - '<'/'>' adjust grating spatial frequency (','/'.' do the same thing)
     - '0' sets 0 deg orientation for bar/grating
-    - CTRL+'1' saves stimulus parameters to disk which can be later restore by pressing '1'
+    - CTRL+'1' saves stimulus parameters to disk which can be later restored by pressing '1'
-    - CTRL+'2' saves stimulus parameters to disk which can be later restore by pressing '2'
+    - CTRL+'2' saves stimulus parameters to disk which can be later restored by pressing '2'
     - CTRL+'C' copys stimulus parameters
     - CTRL+'V' pastes copied stimulus parameters to stimulus being controlled
     - CTRL+'G' groups stimuli on all viewports so that all stimuli are under control